 2. Why expand to the United States?

-Big businesses often want to do business with a U.S. entity.
-And they can use their financial muscle to require it.
-One reason big business likes to work with other U.S. businesses is that they can more easily enforce contracts with other U.S. entities.
+Large U.S.-based companies often prefer to do business with a U.S. entity.
+And if they’re large enough, they can even require it.
+One reason is that they can more easily enforce contracts with other U.S. entities.

 3. Setting up your United States company

-Some good news: U.S. citizenship and/or residency are NOT necessary to incorporate in the United States.
-The process is pretty much the same for you as for someone inside the country.
-But before going to the legal and administrative hassle of setting up a U.S. entity, it’s a good idea to make sure you actually need one first.
+Thankfully, U.S. citizenship and/or residency are not necessary to incorporate in the United States.
+That means the process is pretty much the same for you as anyone else inside the country.
+But before going to the legal and administrative hassle of setting up a U.S. entity, make sure you actually need one.

 3.1 When you need to set up a U.S. entity

 Owning inventory.
-If you send inventory you own to be warehoused in the U.S. and you still own it, you have a physical presence in this country.
-Using Fulfillment by Amazon (FBA) counts!
+If you send inventory to be warehoused in the U.S. and you still own it, you have a physical presence in the U.S. Using Fulfillment by Amazon (FBA) counts as a physical presence.
 Sellers who use Amazon FBA are required to collect and remit sales tax in all the states where their inventory is stored by Amazon, which could be any state where there is an Amazon Fulfillment Center.
 At the time of writing, Avalara lists 27 states where Amazon has warehouses.

 Hiring employees.
 If you plan on hiring or are currently paying independent contractors, be careful.
-The IRS has been cracking down on companies that have been improperly classifying workers as independent contractors instead of employees.
-If you have paid independent contractors who the IRS then reclassifies, your U.S. entity will be subject to substantial penalties and interest for nonpayment of payroll taxes.
-If you did not set up a U.S. entity, the IRS might determine that you have a tax filing requirement due to your physical presence in the U.S. and could come after you for penalties for not filing and paying income tax as well.
-If you’re not sure how to classify your worker, we recommend you review the IRS page Independent Contractor (Self-Employed) or Employee? and consult with a tax advisor.
+The IRS is cracking down on companies that improperly classify workers as independent contractors instead of employees.
+If you use independent contractors who get reclassified by the IRS as employees, your U.S. entity will be subject to substantial penalties and interest for nonpayment of payroll taxes.
+If you did not set up a U.S. entity, the IRS might determine that you have a tax filing requirement due to your physical presence in the U.S., and you may be liable for penalties and interest for not filing and paying income tax.
+If you’re not sure how to classify your worker(s), review the IRS page Independent Contractor (Self-Employed) or Employee? and consult with a tax advisor.

 Leasing an office.
-Setting up an office with a physical address qualifies, even if you don’t plan to be here most of the time.
+Setting up an office with a physical address qualifies, even if you are rarely in it.